Zematus/Worlds/Modding Guide/Guides/discovery_modding_guide.md

       "gainEffects":                -- (optional) List of EFFECT EXPRESSIONS to evaluate after the target group 'gains' the discovery.
                                        These can introduce changes to the target entity.
-                                       Please read expressions_guide.txt for more details on how to define valid effect expressions.
+                                       Please read expressions_guide.md for more details on how to define valid effect expressions.

       "lossEffects":                -- (optional) List of EFFECT EXPRESSIONS to evaluate after the target group 'losses' the discovery.
                                        These can introduce changes to the target entity.
-                                       Please read expressions_guide.txt for more details on how to define valid effect expressions.
+                                       Please read expressions_guide.md for more details on how to define valid effect expressions.
     },
     ... -- additional discoveries --